 Georgian’s strategic plan

-One of the commitments in Georgian’s most recent Strategic Plan, Accelerating Success 2016-2021, is environmental responsibility.
+One of the commitments in Georgian’s 2016-2021 strategic plan is environmental responsibility.
 The college’s goals are to improve waste diversion rates and decrease emission production/carbon footprint.

 Created in 2007, the Environmental Sustainability Committee leads the way in making sure that Georgian steadily makes progress on these issues and more.